tlilisouf/Phone-Contatcs-Management/README.md

-A simple application build on symfony 3.3.0 that manages phone contacts users.
+A simple application built on symfony 3.3.0 that manages phone contacts users.

 <h1>1.Installation :</h1>
   You can this code via git clone or direct download.